 Let’s explore some of the most common ingredients found in products that claim to increase metabolism.

 Research has shown that caffeine can increase thermogenesis.
-According to a review article published in Obesity Reviews, six different studies have found that people burn more calories when they take a minimum daily dose of 270 milligrams (mg) of caffeine.
+According to a review article published in

 To put that in perspective, most caffeine supplements contain 200 mg of caffeine, while one cup of coffee contains about 95 mg.
 However, if you drink caffeine on a regular basis, this effect might be lessened.